February 14, 2023

 Tip: With PtEverywhere, clinics can use HEP to monitor if the patient is doing their exercises between appointments.
 If they don't, the chance they cancel their next appointment is higher.
 To avoid this, reach out to patients via the portal to motivate them, check in on progress, and provide pointers.

-The above tips are critical to your patient engagement, but not possible without one thing: a user-friendly patient portal.
+The above patient engagement strategies are critical to your patient engagement, but not possible without one thing: a user-friendly patient portal.

 Your physical therapy practice management solution should give your patients an easy way to access their Home Exercise Programs, activity logs, HIPAA-compliant messaging, and other resources.